-After arriving at the adjacent villages of Nieuw-Amsterdam and Veenoord, Vincent stayed at a boarding house run by Hendrik Scholte (1841–1915).
+After arriving in the nearby villages of Nieuw-Amsterdam and Veenoord, Vincent stayed at a boarding house run by Hendrik Scholte (1841–1915).
 He continued to use the postal address of the guest house in Hoogeveen, where he had been permitted to leave most of his possessions.

 There were probably three rooms at the front of the boarding house.
-The middle one, which had a balcony, served as guest accommodation, and Vincent lived and worked in it for two months.
-The room contained a bed, a table, a water jug and a stove.
-The house had an outbuilding that was used to stable horses.
-From his balcony, Vincent could see the heath, huts and a drawbridge.
+The middle one, which had a balcony, served as guest accommodation and Vincent lived and worked in it for two months.
+The room contained a bed, a table, a water basin and a stove.
+The house had an outbuilding that was used as a horse stable.
+From his balcony, Vincent could see the heathlands, huts and a drawbridge.

-Vincent had taken a canal boat to Nieuw-Amsterdam and Veenoord from Hoogeveen using money received from Theo and his father.
-He was full of praise for the journey and the lovely sights he had seen along the way:
+Vincent had taken a canal boat to Nieuw-Amsterdam and Veenoord from Hoogeveen using funds received from Theo and his father.
+He was very impressed by the journey and the lovely sights he had seen along the way:

 “In short, I’m very pleased about this trip, for I’m full of what I’ve seen.
 The heath was extraordinarily beautiful this evening. […] The sky was an inexpressibly delicate lilac white — not fleecy clouds, because they were more joined together and covered the whole sky, but tufts in tints more or less of lilac — grey — white — a single small rent through which the blue gleamed.
 Then on the horizon a sparkling red streak — beneath it the surprisingly dark expanse of brown heath, and a multitude of low roofs of small huts standing out against the glowing red streak.”
 Read the complete letter